MaterializeInc/materialize/doc/developer/design/20220511_replicated_compute_introspection.md

 sources.

-Introspection data being exposed as unmaterialized sources means that they have worse ergonomics than the existing arrangement-backed introspection tables.
+Introspection data being exposed as unmaterialized sources means that they have worse ergonomics than the existing arrangement-backed introspection sources.
 To query them, users must either specify an explicit `AS OF` or create an index.
 We consider this loss in ergonomics acceptable.